Jotform Form and Submission Limits: What Happens When You Hit Them

 Form count limit

-When you reach the form count limit (5 on Starter, 25 on paid plans), you cannot create new forms.
-The 'Create Form' button still appears, but when you try to save a new form, Jotform tells you that you have reached the limit.
+When you reach your plan's form count (5 on Starter, 25 on Bronze, 50 on Silver, 100 on Gold), you cannot create new forms.
+The 'Create Form' button still appears, but saving a new form fails with a message that you have reached the limit.
 Existing forms continue to work.
 You can delete or archive forms to free up slots.

-Archiving a form does not immediately free the slot.
-Archived forms still count against the limit on most plans.
-You need to delete the form entirely.
-If you need the data, export the submissions first, then delete the form.
+Archiving a form does not always free the slot immediately.
+On most plans, archived forms still count against the limit.
+To be sure, delete the form entirely.
+If you need the data, export the submissions first, then delete.

-When you hit the monthly submission limit, your forms stop accepting new submissions.
+When you hit the monthly submission limit, your forms stop accepting new submissions for the rest of the billing cycle.
 The respondent sees a message that the form is no longer accepting responses.
 There is no queue.
 There is no grace period.
 The submission is simply not recorded.

 This is the most disruptive limit because it affects respondents directly.
 A person trying to submit a time-sensitive form (event registration, job application, support request) gets a rejection with no explanation from their perspective.
 They do not know it is a plan limit.
 They just see a broken form.